 Every data format was designed for a reason.
 Each one represents information in a way no other format can, with unique attributes, metadata, structure, and schema.
 Integrating data from different formats adds various levels of specialty to the dataset.

 For instance, CAD and GIS data can be integrated to enhance a CAD drawing with specialized GIS information and attributes.
-The Culpeper Online GIS Mapping System is one example of a CAD-GIS data integration project.
+The City of Henderson is an example of a CAD-GIS data integration project, where they created a digital plan submission portal for construction projects.

 2. Take advantage of specialized applications